White space opportunity : Your potential areas for growth

 The ultimate goal of key account management is to recognize opportunities for growth in their strategic accounts.
-DemandFarm has designed a simple yet powerful framework to identify these white space opportunities.
+DemandFarm has designed a simple yet powerful framework to identify potential business growth through white space opportunity.

 The goal of this identification is to seek growth of key accounts which is done through existing solutions and relationships.
 Failure to realize these opportunities, leaves a lot of money on the table and also allows competition to sneak in.
 These white space opportunities can be unearthed through creation of a visual white space map and it’s careful analysis.

 Identify and list down all the products/services/solutions that your company sells to the customer.
 Let’s call them OFFERINGS.
 It is advisable to not exceed more than 10 offerings.
 If your company has more, try to have sub offering classification and club more than one sub offerings to a single parent offering.